nodegui/nodegui/website/docs/guides/debugging.md

 an array of debugging tools might help you find coding errors, performance bottlenecks, or optimization opportunities.

 Since a NodeGui application runs on Qode.
-And Qode is essentially Node.Js.
+And Qode is essentially NodeJs.
 We can consider a NodeGui app as a regular NodeJs app.
-Hence, you can use any debugging tool that you use with Node.Js
+Hence, you can use any debugging tool that you use with NodeJs
-One of the most popular way of debugging a Node.Js app is by making use of the [Chromium Developer Tools][node-inspect].
+One of the most popular ways of debugging a NodeJs app is by making use of the [Chromium Developer Tools][node-inspect].

 Google offers [excellent documentation for their developer tools][devtools].
 We recommend that you make yourself familiar with them - they are usually one